TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/NonGifbuilderObject/Index.rst

 """"""

-This is used by the GifBuilderObj "TEXT" to create an image-map for the gif-file.
-This is especially used with the IMGMENU menuobject.
+This is used by the GifBuilderObj "TEXT" to create an image-map for the image file.
+This is especially used with the IMGMENU menu object.

 .. ### BEGIN~OF~TABLE ###